 Warning: This option may be dangerous when targeting a device that already has a Proxy Minion associated, however recommended otherwise.

-- use_existing_proxy: False Use the existing Proxy Minions when they are available (say on an already running Master). - no_connect: False Don't attempt to initiate the connection with the remote device.
-Default: False (it will initiate the connection).
+use_existing_proxy: False Use the existing Proxy Minions when they are available (say on an already running Master).

 jid: None The JID to pass on, when executing.